acrolinx/sdk-php/README.md

 [![composer.lock available](https://poser.pugx.org/acrolinx/sdk/composerlock)](https://packagist.org/packages/acrolinx/sdk)

 This library is meant to be used to interact with the Acrolinx Platform API in automated integrations.
-See [Sideabar SDK](https://github.com/acrolinx/sidebar-sdk-js) for Acrolinx Sidebar based integration development
+See [Sidebar SDK](https://github.com/acrolinx/sidebar-sdk-js) for Acrolinx Sidebar based integration development.

-## Get Started with your Integration
+## Get Started with Your Integration

 ### Prerequisites

 Please contact [Acrolinx SDK support](https://github.com/acrolinx/acrolinx-coding-guidance/blob/master/topics/sdk-support.md) for consulting and getting your integration certified.